Seun-works/Project-with-terraform-and-kubernetes/README.md

 - The application was turned into an image through the use of Docker and a Dockerfile.
 - The continuous deployment process was done through the use of Github actions workflows.
 - The Infrastructure as code tool used to create the cloud resources for this application to be hosted was done with Terraform.
-- The application is hosted on a VPC network,that consist of multiple subnets.
-The kubernetes cluster which contains the pods where the applications image turned container is hosted within these pods across multiple availabiltyy zones.
+- The application is hosted on a VPC network with multiple subnets.
+The application is stored as a container, which is hosted within a kubernetes cluster across multiple availabilty zones.

 ## Major Components and Technologies used